 Help The Cat To Adjust

-You can help your cat to adjust by continuing with its routine.
+You can help your cat to adjust by continuing with its routine where you previously lived.

-Assume The Cat
+Ignore The Cat

-It also helps with the “wall meowing” habit.
+Making sure your cat is comfortable also helps with the “wall meowing” habit.

-Don’t Ignite The Behavior
+Don’t Support The “Meowing” Behavior

 However, this might be a form of seeking your attention.